auremoser/fellowship/log/daily_log.md

 * explore imports
 * how to standardize imports
 * how to update OSEM
-* **explore data** from mexico and connection to existing taging schema
+* **explore data** from mexico and connection to existing tagging schema
+* creating crosswalks with communities
-* goal, let's get to the "adjacent possible" rather than the stellar mirage; we don't neet wo map the universe, just our planet, let's start with communities
+* goal, let's get to the "adjacent possible" rather than the stellar mirage; we don't need to map the universe, just our planet, let's start with communities
 ####HELP
 * build form for data entry that ports to a spreadsheet for major cities
 * we'd like to script those imports and work with communities to fix their data to the existing schema, but hopefully one that's more semantic, controlled